lltfm/openness/README.md

   [Saltem Hoc][4] method to generate speculations and questions for contemplating what might be true.
 "Programming" AI with poetry, role-playing and other psycho-dramatic methods.

+## Openness as Archetypal Personal Belief System

+Openness demonstrates a blueprint for building (or customizing) a modular personal belief system (i.e. an "open-source religion").
+It shows how an LLM AI can be instructed to personify the belief system, applying its common sense notions about life to the role-play of a true believer guide who has fully internalized the belief system.
+The AI can then be recursively questioned for answers out of alignment with expectations, helping to identify beliefs to modify, new beliefs to add or even beliefs to remove.

 ## Notices